bthode/plexor/README.md

-This application lets you download a subset of a YouTube channel's videos per a retention policy.
+This application lets you download a "rolling window" of a YouTube channel's videos per a retention policy.
 The app is written in Python and uses the public YouTube RSS Feed to retrieve channels and videos information.

 ## Prerequisites